ldgabbay/jwplayer/fl5/doc/publishers/options.rst

 .. describe:: skin ( undefined )

-   Location of a so-called **skin**, a file with graphics that drastically changes the look of the player.
+   Location of a **skin** file, containing graphics which change the look of the player.
 There are two types of skins available:

    * **XML/PNG skins**: These skins consist of an XML file with settings and a bunch of PNG images.
-The files are packed up in a ZIP, so they load fast over the internet.
+The files are packed up in a ZIP, which improves the time it takes for them to load over the network.
 Building your own skin is extremely easy and can be done with any basic image and text editor.
 See :ref:`skinning` for more info.
    * **SWF skins**: These skins consist of a single SWF file, built using Adobe Flash.
 This type of skins has been supported since the 4.0 player.
 Since SWF skins can only be built using Flash (a $500+ package) and since this skinning model can easily break, SWF skins are considered deprecated in favor of PNG skins.

    Our `AddOns repository <http://www.longtailvideo.com/addons>`_ contains a list of available skins.